South African National Budget for 2021 – Where To From Here?

 - The Public Sector Wage Freeze

-The budget plan relies mainly on a public sector wage freeze, which would result in savings of R144bn.
+The national budget plan relies mainly on a public sector wage freeze, which would result in savings of R144bn.
 It protects SA from taking further loans (where we are already overextended).
 With unions already contesting the move, the country’s hopes of financial reform are on tenterhooks.

 - The Pandemic Playing Along